 *** I'm actively looking for postdocs (job post) and analysts (job post) through 2022 who are interested in statistical, neuroimaging, psychiatric or EHR genetics to fill multiple openings in my lab.
 Feel free to get in touch if you are interested. ***

-I'm an Assistant Professor at Harvard Medical School (HMS) and a faculty member in the Psychiatric & Neurodevelopmental Genetics Unit (PNGU), Center for Genomic Medicine, Massachusetts General Hospital (MGH).
+I'm an Assistant Professor at Massachusetts General Hospital (MGH) and Harvard Medical School (HMS), a principal faculty member in the MGH Center for Genomic Medicine, and Director of Data Science at the MGH Center for Precision Psychiatry.
 I'm also affiliated with Stanley Center for Psychiatric Research, Broad Institute of MIT and Harvard.
 I completed my postdoctoral training in the Laboratory for Computational Neuroimaging, Athinoula A. Martinos Center for Biomedical Imaging, mentored by Mert Sabuncu and Jordan Smoller.
 Before moving to Boston, I received a PhD in Computer Science from University of Warwick, and a PhD in Applied Mathematics from Fudan University.
 My doctoral advisors are Jianfeng Feng and Tom Nichols.

-My current research lies at the intersection of brain imaging science, human genetics and biostatistics.
-In particular, I develop statistical and computational methods to integrate large-scale neuroimaging, genomic, behavioral and clinical data.
+My current research lies at the intersection of statistical genetics, brain imaging science and biostatistics.
+In particular, I develop statistical and computational methods to integrate large-scale genomic, neuroimaging, behavioral and clinical data in order to uncover the biological basis of brain disorders and advance precision medicine.
 See my Research Page for selected recent publications.
-For a complete list of publications and other information please see my CV.
+For a complete list of publications and other information please see my CV or google scholar.